Close×

 “There is no way that I could have built activewear – although I do like to take the credit for it – to the size that it is today without competition,” Clarkson says.
 “It can actually help you and what you’re trying to achieve have more visibility, especially in other countries around the world.”

 Clarkson officially launched her brand in 1989 after creating gear for herself as a fitness instructor that was both technical yet rather fashionable.
 Her classmates loved them, and so she made them some.
-Then, when she saw 100 women wearing Lorna Jane, she knew there was an opportunity.
+Then, when she saw hundreds of women wearing Lorna Jane and being inundated with requests for more, she knew there was an opportunity.

 But, on top of the usual start-up challenges, Clarkson was also attempting to establish a whole new fashion category: athleisure.
 While all the buyers of department stores loved the new trend, she quickly realised they didn’t know how to categorise it.